Kinto/kinto/docs/tutorial.rst

     With *Basic Auth*, users registration is , necessary, a unique user identifier is built using any combination of username and password.
-    Consequently, users cannot change their password without loosing access to their data.
+    Consequently, users cannot change their password without losing access to their data.